 2020 marks the 8th year of tracking dividend data.
 It’s been wonderful to watch my passive income streams grow annually.
 I continue to make great progress and hope to reach my dividend income goal soon.

 The graph below shows my dividend income history since 2013:

 The table below shows my dividend history since 2013:

-As you can see from the chart and graph, my dividend income has slowly and gradually increased over time.
-This is one of the many joys of compound interest and dividend growth stocks.
-You can also see the presences of exponential growth in my dividend income.
+As you can see from the chart and graph, my dividend income continues to grow.
+The increases are quite sizable at times.
+Regular income that increases above the rate of inflation is one of my favorite reasons to invest in dividend growth stocks.
+You can also see the presence of exponential growth in my dividend income.

 This quarter vs. last quarter